robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

 Aldus saw typography as a messy sport.
 It appears that he appreciated the beauty of the medium but he was far more willing to compromise that beauty for the sake of accessibility and keeping his printshop running – the future of typography for Aldus was very different from Gutenberg’s because the Aldine Press set type to preserve culture and knowledge, they wanted to contribute to the growth of literature and build a library without walls.[^11]

-So what is _our_ future of typography?
+All of this begs the question: what is _our_ future of typography?
 What does the web have in store for us?
 It’s easy to think of the latest trends in virtual and augmented reality, or drone typography, or to discuss how flat design has conquered the world.
 What I’m really interested in though are the technologies and ideas that are likely to stick around for the long term.
 Which tools should we be looking out for that will change how we set type on the web and how do we keep those Aldine principles of typography in mind?

 However, before we attempt to answer these questions we first have to acknowledge a rather serious problem with the web.

 ## The web hates beautiful typography
 Justification and hyphenation, the ability to handle orphans and widows, complex grid systems and simple baseline grids; to bring these attributes of print onto the web is difficult work and we need a lot of JavaScript to parse the text and clean it up.
 They’re typographic embellishments that printers have enjoyed for centuries, so how can the web not have caught up yet?[^12] What’s taking so long?
 And why does the web hate beautiful typography?

 There are some good reasons for these frustrations and limits, but I think that obsessing over them is leaning too far much into the Gutenberg spectrum of typography for my liking.
 Some of these features will land in browsers, and it requires a lot of patience to wait for them, but perfect control over web typography (and making interfaces that are *pixel-perfect*) is an adventure that will only lead to heartbreak and madness[^13].
 In fact, fighting the limits of web typography with a thousand lines of JavaScript used to be valiant and heroic, or so I believed.
-But now I think that we ought to make compromises in our designs because as typographers our job is not to make a beautiful interface with the most elegant typesetting imaginable – before we can make typography beautiful we must first make typography *resilient*.[^14]
+But now I think that we ought to make compromises in our designs because as typographers our job is not to make a beautiful interface with the most elegant typesetting imaginable; I think that before we can make typography beautiful we must first make it *resilient*.[^14]

 Primarily this means ensuring that the network doesn’t get in between our text and the reader.